ttilley02/portfolio/readme.md

-This is a draft for my portfolio site.
+Revision for my portfolio site.
-Its is made to be scrolled through in all modes and responsive